e-mage/chrono_dart/README.md

 }] */
 ```

-Only English is supported in this version.
+Only English and Russian is supported in this version.
 Feel free to add PRs with any other languages – the package is designed with extendability in mind.

 -----------
 Port of Chrono to Dart lang.